‘Edgy Tim’: Time right for Illini to ramp up recruiting

 Illinois has it going on this season and seems poised to ramp up its recruiting efforts, especially from a greater Chicagoland standpoint.

 Illinois’ recruiting efforts over the last several seasons hasn't been able to keep up with the rest of the conference.
-The Class of 2025 for the Fighting Illini is currently ranked as second to last in the Big Ten, or the 17th of 18 teams.
+The Class of 2025 for the Fighting Illini is ranked as second to last in the Big Ten, or the 17th of 18 teams.
 Go back over the past several recruiting classes and Illinois has been consistently behind the rest of the Big Ten going back before head coach Bret Bielema took over the program.

 Illinois has no question put in the effort, especially with its in state efforts.
 When Bielema took over the program, one of his first priorities was to reach out to the in-state high school coaches and begin building relationships to open up the Fighting Illini football program.